 Fundamental skills are revisited regularly across the year groups and build upon prior learning to ensure children gain key skills in reading, writing and grammar and are able to close any identified gaps.
 The bottom 20% of children in each year group are quickly identified through ongoing assessment and are immediately given extra support in small group interventions to make rapid progress and not slip further behind.

-Classes are timetabled to take part in daily English lessons which include discreet and cross-curricular opportunities for reading and extended writing opportunities across the curriculum so that all children have regular literacy input throughout their school lives.
+English lessons are delivered as discreet and cross-curricular opportunities for reading and extended writing opportunities across the curriculum so that all children have regular literacy input throughout their school lives.

 Woodland Primary School has high expectations of presentation and each class follows a tailored handwriting programme.
 Similarly, each class follows the ‘Read, Write Inc’ spelling programme leading to fluent and confident writers.
 Independent writing demonstrates children’s ongoing progress, which is monitored through school and cluster moderations helping to secure teacher judgements.